-In 2004, the fourth annual Avo Limited Edition cigar, the Avo Limited Edition 2004 – aka the Avo Legacy (Avo LE04) made its debut.
-The Avo Legacy coincided with brand ambassador Avo Uvezian’s 78th birthday.
-From 2001 through 2014, the release of the annual limited edition was timed to right around the time of Uvezian’s March 22nd birthday (Recently the Avo Limited Edition 2015 was released and in a change of direction, the series is moving away from a “birthday” cigar).
-Today we take a look at the Avo Legacy that was included in the recently released Avo’s Greatest Hits Sampler.
+2007 marked the seventh consecutive year of an Avo Limited Edition cigar as the Avo Limited Edition 2007 (Avo LE07) made its debut.
+The Avo LE07 coincided with brand ambassador Avo Uvezian’s 81th birthday.
+From 2001 through 2014, the release of the annual limited edition was timed right around the time of Uvezian’s March 22nd birthday (Recently the Avo Limited Edition 2015 was announced and in a change of direction, the series is moving away from a “birthday” cigar).
+Today we take a look at the Avo LE07 that was included in the recently released Avo’s Greatest Hits Sampler.
 Overall, this is a real hidden gem in the Avo Limited Editions and the version included with this sampler definitely is one of the better releases in this series.

 As mentioned, the Avo Limited Edition series was launched in 2001 and has followed each year with a different limited production release is done in a different size and a different blend.
 The commemorative Avo Greatest Hits sampler was announced just before the 2014 IPCPR Trade Show.
 This sampler contains 14 of the limited edition cigars between 2001 and 2014.